 Comfort

 The perception of the presence or absence of comfort is strictly individual.
 Comfort depends on fit, sock materials, breathability, price, i.e. on everything that contributes to the overall experience.
 No single manufacturer makes the most comfortable socks.
-Some people prefer Smartwool while others swear by Darn Tough or Wigwam.
+Some people prefer Smartwool while others swear by Darn Tough or Fox River.
 Sometimes comfort is brand specific but more often than not, it isn’t as there are often differences in the level of comfort among different models and designs made by the same manufacturer.

 Various winter sock warranties